Milovan1995/capital-cities-quiz-game/README.md

 - Node.js installed on your local machine.
 - PostgreSQL installed and a database created for the application.

+## Database Setup
+To set up the database for this project, follow these steps:
+   1. Create a new PostgreSQL database for this project using pgAdmin or the command line:

+   - createdb capital_cities_quiz

+   2. Open your PostgreSQL client and connect to the newly created database
+   3. Run the SQL scripts in the 'database_scripts' directory to create the necessary tables and populate the initial data
+   - psql -d capital_cities_quiz -a -f database_scripts/db_table_setup.sql

 ## Usage

 - Register an account or log in to start playing the quiz game.